The Toxic Substances Control Act (TSCA)

 The Toxic Substances Control Act (TSCA) is a federal statute that provides the U. S. EPA with the authority to carry out a number of essential functions, including gathering information about, assessing, and regulating, chemicals.

-On June 22, 2016, President Obama signed the Frank R. Lautenberg Chemical Safety for the 21st Century Act.
+On June 22, 2016, Congress approved the Frank R. Lautenberg Chemical Safety for the 21st Century Act.
 This law updates TSCA for the first time since the law was first adopted in 1976.
 It is expected to lead to a variety of changes in chemical regulation across the United States.

 - Trichloroethylene (TCE) in vapor degreasing